judoal/Mate3s/README.md

 The initial commit shows the initial code for developing an extraction program.
 It is not complete, but is the POC for this project.
 Graphing the data is a different animal, since I have not been very good at developing graphics routines in python.
 I would like to create a stripchart recorder to display the periodic data, where current time is on the right axis.
 However, I have experience with the opensource java charting program, JFreeChart, an amd thinking of piping the data to a java app for graphing.

+This update modifies and incorporates a matplotlib script that did not have any licensing limitations.
+It is a work in progress since the plotting portion is not working yet.